LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

 iW & = ii - 1,\\\
 iC & = ii, \\\
 iE & = ii + 1,\\\
-iN & = ii + nc_x.
+iN & = ii + nc_x,
 \end{split}\end{equation}$

-These are the global indices of the position of the five-point stencil used in the discretized finite difference equations.
+where $iC$, $iS$, $iW$, $iE$, $iN$ are the central reference centroid and the points South, West, East, and North thereof, respectively.
+These are the global indices of the position of the five-point stencil used in the discretized FD equations.

-A detailed implementation of various numerical schemes is provided in the example script [Gaussian_Diffusion.jl](./examples/GaussianDiffusion2D.md).
+A detailed implementation of various numerical schemes to solve a linear problem is provided in the example script [Gaussian_Diffusion.jl](./examples/GaussianDiffusion2D.md).
+A additional [scritps]() test the general solver on the Gaussian diffusion problem (for more details on the different solvers see description below).
 This example demonstrates the application of several methods for solving the 2D heat diffusion equation:

 - **Explicit scheme**
 - **Implicit scheme**